The Big Question and our Larger Vision

 Of course, there has also been fair critique.
 Why do we have sharp discontinuities among some states?
 We have pointed out the trade-off between including party in our models, which necessitates counting partisans at the county level – a notoriously difficult task, and not including it, which would omit an important driver of tolerance.
 Yes, our counting rules can differ from state-to-state (which is the only way in which artifactual discontinuities at state borders can arise), but again the ground truth is not known.
 If you live in Florida, you might reside in the same media market as your peers across the state border, but you still receive a different dosage of digitally targeted political content, and your neighborhood conversations are likely different as well.

 Like it or not: We have opened a debate about what is driving political tolerance, and how drivers vary across the US.
 By no means do we argue that we have presented a definitive answer on the subject.
 Instead, we hope to kick off the virtuous cycle of academic-style research: replication, testing, improving.
 For what it's worth: looking into how we count partisans off of voter file data would be a great place to start.
 Of course, I would be very much honored being a part of these efforts going forward, and I want to thank all of you who have provided substantive critique so far.
-If you are interested, please do get in touch: [email protected]
+If you are interested in the raw data, click here, and please do get in touch for the password: [email protected]